With 575 new infections, Maine exceeds 100,000 COVID-19 cases since pandemic began

 Maine health officials reported 575 new cases of COVID-19 on Friday, pushing the state past 100,000 confirmed or probable cases since the start of the pandemic.

+So far, roughly 1 in 13 Mainers have contracted the virus, although the rates are much higher in some areas, especially inland and in rural counties.
+The highest rate of overall infections is in Androscoggin County, where about 1 in 10 residents have gotten COVID-19.
+That’s twice the rate of Hancock County, which has the lowest case rate during the pandemic.

-Despite the milestone and ongoing high levels of transmission, Maine’s per capita rate of overall cases is still lower than every other state except Vermont and Hawaii.
+Despite the milestone and ongoing high levels of transmission, Maine’s per capita rate of overall cases, 7,425 per 100,000 people or 7.4 percent of the population, is still lower than every state except Vermont and Hawaii, and slightly more than half the national rate of 13,599 cases per 100,000 people.
 Those two states, plus Wyoming, are the only states that have yet to reach 100,000 cases.

+As has been the case for months, vaccination rates remain low in many rural counties and among younger adults.
+Cumberland County has a rate of 77 percent, which leads all counties, while Somerset County has the lowest rate, at 55 percent.

 Two additional deaths were reported Friday, bringing the state’s total to 1,115, according to data tracked by the Maine Center for Disease Control and Prevention.
 Maine’s death rate of 82 per 100,000 people also is the third lowest of any state even though it has the oldest population.